iptq/minnehack.github.io/README.md

 is specified using [YAML](http://yaml.org/).

 Finally, put whatever content you want on the page below the Front Matter.
-Once Jekyll builds and serves the site, you can navigate to `minnehack.io/<page-name>` and see your shiny new page!
+Then you can browse to it on your local server; or, if you've pushed to the `master` branch, you'll actually be able to see it on the real MinneHack website.
+Yay!

 #### I want to change how the website looks